AirtestProject/Airtest/README.rst

 - snapshot
 - wait

-More APIs are available, some of which may be platform specific, please see `API docs`_ for more information.
+More APIs are available, some of which may be platform specific, please see `Airtest Python API reference`_ for more information.

 Make Assertion